Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Dura mater

-Answer is C: Pleura is around the lungs, while visceral refers to the layer of the pleura that is attached to the lung surface.
+Answer is C: Pleura is around the lungs, while visceral refers to the layer of the pleura that is attached to the lung surface. - What is a role performed by mitochondria?

 A. Contain enzymes capable of digesting molecules